Information for parents and carers

 This leaflet can be made available in other formats including large print, CD and Braille and in languages other than English, upon request.

-You should take your child to see their GP or call NHS 111 if your child:
+See your GP or contact 111 if your child:

 - Is not drinking.

-- Has signs of dehydration such as a dry mouth or no tears.
+- Has other signs of dehydration such as a dry mouth or sunken eyes.

-You must bring your child to the nearest Children’s and Young Person’s Emergency Department immediately or phone 999 if your child:
+You must bring your child back to the nearest Children’s and Young Person’s Emergency Department, or ring 999 immediately if your child:

 - Is very irritable or has an unusual cry.